mttaggart/python-cs/inventory/lesson.md

 ## Skills

 ## Instructional Suggestions
-Before jumping into any code examples, a simply exercise on indexes will be helpful.
+Before jumping into any code examples, a simple exercise on indexes will be helpful.

 Begin by asking students to make lists of things.
 It doesn't really matter